Ingrid Helene Håvik

 Ingrid Helene Håvik (born 1987 in Ålesund, Norway) is a Norwegian songwriter and vocalist.
 She is best known as the lead singer of Highasakite but has also released a solo album under the artist name Ingrid.

 Biography

 Håvik is a former member of the band Your Headlights Are On with a self-titled album in 2011.
 Highasakite was formed the same year, and they released their debut album All That Floats Will Rain the next year, with Håvik as one of the main composers.
 In 2014 the second album Silent Treatment was released, with all music and lyrics composed by Håvik.
-For this album, she won the category This years composer during the 2014 Spellemannprisen.
-She was also nominated in the category text writer, while the band won the category Pop Group of the Year for the album.
+For this album, she won the Composer category during the 2014 Spellemannprisen.
+She was also nominated in the Lyricist category, while the band won the category Pop Group of the Year for the album.

 Håvik released her debut solo album Babylove under the stage name Ingrid in November 2013.

-She is a guest singer on a-ha's MTV Unplugged – Summer Solstice album, that was recorded in late June 2017.
+She is a guest singer on a-ha's MTV Unplugged – Summer Solstice album, which was recorded in late June 2017.
 She sings The Sun Always Shines On TV with Morten Harket.